MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-contact-item.md

 - csharp
 ---

-# How to: Create a Contact Item
+# Create a Contact Item

 This example shows how to create a contact item and set various properties for the contact.